 Edwina fitzPatrick: art activator

 The artworks on this website represent a small selection of Edwina's practice, encompassing both sited projects (as permanent or temporary works) and work presented in galleries.
-The two are not mutually exclusive, as responding to a specific context has always underpinned her approach to making and installing work.
+The two are not mutually exclusive.
 She completed her AHRC (Arts & Humanities Research Council) funded collaborative practice-based PhD about sited artwork and climate change in 2014.

 Website copyright: Edwina fitzPatrick 2022